Beaches & Parks

 Located at the corner of Alder and Fourth Avenue.
 A seasonal, well supervised outdoor swimming pool and parent supervised toddlers wading pool.
 Picnic tables, seasonal washrooms and tennis courts.
 A deluxe playground for kids.
 For more information regarding the pool please call (250) 287-9984.

 Located just a few blocks south of the downtown core; an enormous Sequoia tree looks over the Discovery Passage.
-A stairway leading down to the waters edge allows you to reach natural caves formed in the embankment.
-Also the location of the Campbell River and Ishikari, Japan, Sister City 10th Anniversary Ceremonial Torii Gate.
+This is also the location of the Campbell River and Ishikari, Japan, Sister City 10th Anniversary Ceremonial Torii Gate.

 Robert V. Ostler (Foreshore) Park